aditcool-dev/green-ops-lite/README.md

 # GreenOps-X — AI Control System for Data Center Thermal Management

-> **Can an LLM learn to run a data center?**
+> **Can an LLM learn to control a data center in real time?**
-> We built an environment to find out — and showed it can.
+> We built a physical simulation to test this — and showed it can.
 > 💡 We focused on **environment design and iterative training**, not model size — enabling stable, controllable behavior with efficient compute.

 > **Architecture note for judges:** `app.py` is hosted on HuggingFace Spaces as the live visual demo. `server.py` is the OpenEnv MCP environment — clone the repo and run it locally for evaluation.
 Both share the same `env/` simulation layer.